erva/CellAdapter/README.md

 ## Download

-The Gradle dependency is available via [jCenter](https://bintray.com/ervin/CellAdapter/celladapterlib). jCenter is the default Maven repository used by Android Studio.
+The dependency is available via [jCenter](https://bintray.com/ervin/CellAdapter/celladapterlib). jCenter is the default Maven repository used by Android Studio.

 #### Gradle